Pixel-art scaling algorithms: Kopf–Lischinski

-Edge-Directed Interpolation (EDI)
+Edge-directed interpolation (EDI)

-Edge-directed interpolation (EDI) describes upscaling techniques that use statistical sampling to ensure the quality of an image when scaling it up.
-There were several earlier methods that involved detecting edges to generate blending weights for linear interpolation or classifying pixels according to their neighbour conditions and using different otherwise isotropic interpolation schemes based on the classification.
+Edge-directed interpolation (EDI) describes upscaling techniques that use statistical sampling to ensure the quality of an image as it is scaled up.
+There were several earlier methods that involved detecting edges to generate blending weights for linear interpolation or classifying pixels according to their neighbor conditions and using different otherwise isotropic interpolation schemes based on the classification.

-Any given interpolation approach boils down to weighted averages of neighbouring pixels.
-The goal is to find optimal weights.
+Each interpolation approach boils down to weighted averages of neighboring pixels.
+The goal is to find the optimal weights.
 Bilinear interpolation sets all the weights to be equal.
-Higher order interpolation methods like bicubic or sinc interpolation consider a larger number of neighbours than just the adjacent ones.
+Higher-order interpolation methods such as bicubic or sinc interpolation consider a larger number of neighbors than just the adjacent ones.

 NEDI

-NEDI (New Edge-Directed Interpolation) computes local covariances in the original image, and uses them to adapt the interpolation at high resolution.
-It is the prototypic filter of this family.
+NEDI (New Edge-Directed Interpolation) computes local covariances in the original image and uses them to adapt the interpolation at high resolution.
+It is the prototype filter of this family.

 EDIUpsizer

-EDIUpsizer is a resampling filter that upsizes an image by a factor of two both horizontally and vertically using NEDI (new edge-directed interpolation).
-EDIUpsizer also uses a few modifications to basic NEDI in order to prevent a lot of the artifacts that NEDI creates in detailed areas.
+EDIUpsizer is a resampling filter that resizes an image by a factor of two both horizontally and vertically using NEDI (new edge-directed interpolation).
+EDIUpsizer also uses a few modifications to basic NEDI to prevent a lot of the artifacts that NEDI creates in detailed areas.
 These include condition number testing and adaptive window size, as well as capping constraints.
-All modifications and constraints to NEDI are optional (can be turned on and off) and are user configurable.
+All modifications and constraints to NEDI are optional (can be turned on and off) and are user-configurable.
 This filter is rather slow.